nulib/humanities-open-books/_books/kant-ontology-and-the-a-priori.md

 thumbnail: #filename
 ebook:
 print:
+---
-description: "Kant, Ontology, and the A Priori is a close study of Kant's conception of metaphysical propositions.
+_Kant, Ontology, and the A Priori_ is a close study of Kant's conception of metaphysical propositions.
 In it Moltke Gram aims to show in what sense Kant is offering a theory of metaphysical propositions about objects in general.
-Gram presents a criticism of the tendency to focus on Kant's theory of dialectic as the source of paradigm cases of metaphysical propositions."
+Gram presents a criticism of the tendency to focus on Kant's theory of dialectic as the source of paradigm cases of metaphysical propositions.
----